aiops/docs/docs/monitor_deployments/using_the_rest_api.md

 }
 ```

-If the user did not perform `flush` prior getting the results, the `flushId` field should be left out.
-This is an optional parameter.
-Without `flush` the user will still get results from the `Stage Verifier`.
+If the user did not perform `flush` prior to the verification, the `flushId` field should be left out.
+Without `flush`, a verification will be made with the logs stored in logsight.ai.

 [Response](https://demo.logsight.ai/swagger-ui/index.html#/Compare/getCompareResultsUsingPOST)
 ```